SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v2.0
+- Add background color to model information base model
+- The background color of the Pony model can be specified
 ### v2.0β
 - Add cancel download button to cue list
 - Add open download folder button to cue list